 A director who is an officer of the Company shall tender his or her resignation from the Board at the time of resignation, retirement, or termination as an officer of the Company.

 Directors who have reached the age of 70 shall not be eligible for re-election, absent approval of the Board.
-Terence E. Adderley may continue to serve as a director beyond his seventieth birthday.

 The Board, upon recommendation of the Corporate Governance and Nominating Committee, retains sole discretion to determine whether to accept or reject any director resignation.
 On the recommendation of the Corporate Governance and Nominating Committee, the Board may waive these requirements on an annual basis as to any Board member, if it deems such waiver to be in the best interests of the Company and its stockholders.

 Until the Board determines whether to accept or reject a director’s resignation, the director shall continue to serve as a director; provided, however, no director who has tendered his or her resignation shall participate in the deliberations to determine whether their own resignation shall be accepted or rejected.